 Under the 20% regime, neither are worth mitigating.
 The 20% Discount Rate may reflect that sometimes, future risks just don’t materialise.

 I have worked in teams sometimes where the blinkers go down and the only thing that matters is now.
 Anything with a horizon over a week is irrelevant.
 Regimes of such hyper-inflation are a sure sign that something has really broken down within a project.
 Consider in this case a Discount Factor of 60% per day, and the following risks:

 - Risk B, £70 cost, happening in 5 days.

 Risk B is almost irrelevant under this regime, as this graph shows:

 Why do things like this happen?
-Often, the people involved are under incredible job-stress: usually they are threatened on a daily basis, and therefore feel they have to react.
-In a similar way, publicly-listed companies also often apply short-term focus, because they only care about the next annual report, which limits their horizons and ability to consider future risk.
+Often, the people involved are under incredible job-stress: usually they are threatened on a daily basis and therefore feel they have to react.
+In a similar way, publicly-listed companies also often apply short-term focus because they only care about the next annual report.
+That limits their horizons and ability to consider future risk.

 Under these circumstances, we often see Pooh-Bear Procrastination:

 “Here is Edward Bear coming downstairs now, bump, bump, bump, on the back of his head, behind Christopher Robin.
 It is, as far as he knows, the only way of coming downstairs, but sometimes he feels that there really is another way…if only he could stop bumping for a moment and think of it!” - A. A. Milne, Winne-the-Pooh